S-N-Abbas/Organic-Zone/README.md

 To run this project locally or contribute to its development, follow these steps:

-1. Clone the repository to your local machine:
+1. Clone the repository to your local machine: `git clone https://github.com/S-N-Abbas/Organic-Zone.git`

 2. Open the project in Visual Studio (or your preferred .NET development environment).